-To update the Regional Zoning Guide to assist county and local governments in developing and updating zoning ordinances and zoning-related procedures to promote orderly community development and implementation of elements of the regional plan and county and local comprehensive plans.
+To update the Regional Zoning Guide to assist county and local governments in developing and updating zoning ordinances and zoning-related procedures to promote orderly community development and implementation of land use and transportation elements of the regional plan and county and local comprehensive plans.

 Shortly following its creation in 1960, SEWRPC prepared six planning guides, which were intended to constitute manuals of local planning practice.
-The guides, which were published between 1963 and 1969, include one each on zoning, land division control, official mapping, organization of planning agencies, floodland and shoreland development, and soils.
+The guides, which were published between 1963 and 1969, include one each on zoning, land division control, official mapping, organization of planning agencies, floodplain and shoreland development, and soils.
 The goal was to improve the overall quality of public planning within the Region and thereby promote sound community development, properly coordinated on a Region-wide basis.
 The guides discuss basic planning and plan implementation practice, contain examples of good planning practice, and provide county and local governments with model ordinances and forms to assist them in their everyday planning efforts.

 In 1996, a seventh planning guide was published providing information and model ordinances for rural cluster development.
 The official mapping guide was also updated in 1996, and the land division control guide was updated in 2001.
-The Commission will start work on an update to the zoning guide in 2014.
+The Commission intended to begin work on an update to the zoning guide in 2014, but unanticipated work on a Comprehensive Economic Development Strategy (CEDS) for the Region (see Project Code 630-3000), providing information about and monitoring implementation of the Regional Housing Plan, and other work prevented any significant work effort on the Zoning Guide update.

 County and local zoning regulations, if properly designed, can help implement regional plans.
-The new Zoning Guide will include information and model ordinance language to assist in implementing regional plan recommendations, such as property maintenance requirements to help implement recommendations from the regional housing plan, conservancy zoning regulations to help protect environmental corridors and other natural resource areas, and zoning to ensure the preservation of prime farmland.
-Information and model ordinance language to promote mixed use and compact development in urban service areas, and to accommodate rural development at appropriate densities will also be included, to assist in implementing recommendations from the regional land use plan.
+The new Zoning Guide will include information and model ordinance language to assist in implementing regional plan recommendations, such as property maintenance requirements and zoning to accommodate various housing types to help implement recommendations from the regional housing plan, conservancy zoning regulations to help protect environmental corridors and other natural resource areas, and zoning to help preserve prime farmland.
+Information and model ordinance language to promote mixed use and compact development in urban service areas, and to accommodate rural development at appropriate densities will also be included, to assist in implementing recommendations from the regional land use and transportation plans.
+More specifically model ordinances will be developed to support the transit oriented development recommendations included in the VISION 2050 plan.
+As well as model regulations to help preserve highway capacity by limiting the number and location of driveways, providing adequate on-site parking and loading facilities, and providing appropriate vision clearance triangles at street intersections.